SolCharms/Betelgeuse/README.md

 ![Screenshot from 2023-01-20 00-16-13](https://user-images.githubusercontent.com/97003046/213622515-b80f9d40-27eb-475f-8b1b-050db55c91e5.png)

-we can run the command
+Setting the keypair in the network config to be the keypair of the futures contract purchaser, we can run the command

     dex-cli settle-contract -p B3QWjipPb5Y9qftmZYMtA36P7vbn4jqfaoeuKw4Cy6xg